holguinj/puppet-docs/source/background/ssl/index.markdown

 [**What is Public Key Cryptography?**](./public_key.html)

-Public key crypto is a family of tools for encrypting and verifying information.
+Public key crypto is a family of algorithms and practices for encrypting and verifying information.
 This brief article explains why it's useful.

 [**What are Certificates and PKI?**](./certificates_pki.html)